-The Willis Towers Watson group of companies has reviewed its tender processes and has formulated modern slavery enquiries to include within tender packs, as appropriate, sent to prospective suppliers at the initial engagement stage and for on-boarded providers at the review/renewal stage.
-The Willis Towers Watson group of companies continued to monitor the procurement processes undertaken by our intra-group shared services providers to combat the risk of modern slavery and human trafficking in their own supply chains.
+The WTW group of companies continues to review its tender processes and the modern slavery enquiries within tender packs.
+We continue to improve on our engagement process in terms of sending these enquiries to prospective suppliers as appropriate, at the initial engagement stage and increasingly for on-boarded providers at the review/renewal stage.
+The WTW group of companies continues to monitor the procurement processes and review undertaken by our intra-group shared services providers to combat the risk of modern slavery and human trafficking.